What is a melanoma of the eye?

 What are the treatments for this type of tumor?

-If the lesions substantially grow or spread within the eye, the pupil changes shape, or there is evidence of hyphema, uveitis or glaucoma, enucleation (the surgical removal of the eye) is recommended.
+If the lesions substantially grow or spread within the eye, the pupil changes shape, or there is evidence of hyphema, uveitis, or glaucoma, enucleation (surgical removal of the eye) is recommended.
 Enucleation is always advised in cases of fast-growing and locally invasive melanomas.
-The treatment for young Labrador Retrievers that are genetically prone to aggressively growing uveal melanomas tends to be early enucleation, however laser therapy, repeated as necessary, may be an alternative.

-Histopathology (the examination of the tissue with a microscope by a pathologist) should always be done in these cases.
-This will provide a definitive diagnosis, assess whether the tumor has metastasized, and enable you and your veterinarian to form a long-term plan of care as necessary.
-If there is evidence of metastasis, your veterinarian may recommend referral to a veterinary oncologist for melanoma vaccination and will always recommend periodic imaging (e.g. X-rays or ultrasound) to determine presence of metastatic disease.
-There is no evidence that chemotherapy is effective in the treatment of ocular melanomas.
+Histopathology (examination of tissue with a microscope by a pathologist) should always be done in cases of eye removal.
+This will provide a definitive diagnosis, indicate whether the tumor has metastasized, and allow you and your veterinarian to form a long-term care plan.
+If there is evidence of metastasis, your veterinarian may recommend referral to a veterinary oncologist for melanoma vaccination.
+The vaccine is designed to induce an immune response by the dog’s body against the cancerous melanoma tissue.
+As well, your vet will recommend periodic imaging (e.g., X-rays or ultrasound) to determine the presence of metastatic disease.
+There is no evidence that chemotherapy is effective in treating ocular melanoma.

-As limbal melanomas are benign and usually grow slowly, they are usually monitored.
+As limbal melanomas are benign and grow slowly, they are usually monitored.
 If the tumor grows rapidly or starts to grow into other eye structures, surgery is required.
 Surgery may be done to remove the tumor and may include removal of part of the cornea or sclera.
-Surgery may be combined with other treatments, including cryotherapy (use of extreme cold, to destroy tissues), laser therapy, or radiation therapy.
-In about 30% of dogs, the tumor will regrow and require further treatment.
-If the tumor penetrates the eye, enucleation is needed.
+Surgery may be combined with other treatments, including cryotherapy (use of extreme cold to destroy tissues), laser therapy, or radiation therapy.
+If the tumor regrows and penetrates the eye, enucleation is needed.
 Enucleation is curative and generally recommended for serious and painful tumor-related complications.

 Is there anything else I should know?

-It is often difficult to think about removing your dog’s eye, even with the diagnosis of a cancer, but enucleation can both prevent pain and save your dog’s life.
-Most dogs quickly adjust to the change in visual capacity and function very well.
-The overall prognosis for ocular melanoma is good, as the vast majority of these tumors are benign and there is minimal risk of metastasis.
+It is difficult to think about removing your dog’s eye, even with the diagnosis of cancer, but enucleation can both prevent pain and save your dog’s life.
+Most dogs quickly adjust to the change in visual capacity and function.
+The overall prognosis for ocular melanoma is good, as most of these tumors are benign and there is minimal risk of metastasis.